Kahvi-0/Tools-and-Concepts/Logging/Splunk/Splunk 7.x Fundamentals Part 2.md

      Definition: the search you would like this macro to represent.

-     Arguments can be set for the macro. they need to be defined in the definition section as $<arg name>$ and under arguments section list the name you gave it without the $ in the order they appear.
+     Arguments can be set for the macro. they need to be defined in the definition section as $<arg name>$ and under arguments section list the name you gave it without the $ in the order they appear i.e: one,two,three.

      A validation and error message can be setup if you only want specific values for arguments.